fugo-app/fugo/README.md

 - `journal_mode`: SQLite journal mode.
 Default is `wal`.
 Other options are `delete`, `truncate`, `persist`, `memory`, and `off`.
 - `synchronous`: SQLite synchronous mode.
 Default is `normal`.
 Other options are `full`, `off`, and `extra`.
 - `cache_size`: SQLite cache size in pages.
 Default is `10000` pages.
 Use negative values for kibibytes.

+Options for file-based input:

+- `offsets`: Path to the offsets file.
+This file stores the last read position for each log file.

 ## Agents Configuration